ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 ---

-## Part 3 — Which Categories and Genders Are Driving Performance?
+## Part 3: Which Categories and Genders Are Driving Performance?

 **`sql/milestone4_category_gmv_aov.sql`**

 Not all categories behave the same way, and I think that matters a lot for how the business should prioritize:

-- **Outerwear & Coats** — highest total GMV.
+- **Outerwear & Coats**: highest total GMV.
 High-ticket items, probably lower purchase frequency
-- **Jeans** — strong on both GMV and buyer count.
+- **Jeans**: strong on both GMV and buyer count.
 A reliable volume-and-value driver
-- **Intimates** — led the leaderboard on total order count.
+- **Intimates**: led the leaderboard on total order count.
 High frequency, probably lower AOV per order

 Gender split was actually pretty balanced in terms of buyers and orders.
 There was a small GMV gap, but nothing dramatic.
-The platform isn't skewed toward one gender — which is useful to know if you're thinking about where to invest marketing.
+The platform isn't skewed toward one gender, which is useful to know if you're thinking about where to invest marketing.

 The bigger takeaway here is that different categories need different strategies.
 Outerwear probably needs premium positioning and margin focus.
 Intimates is a repeat-purchase engine that should be pushed toward subscriptions or loyalty mechanics.